How to avoid and rectify common VAT mistakes

 Personal expenses are exempt too, although you may be able to claim a proportion of the VAT back on an item that has dual business and personal use.
 For example, if you buy a laptop to split between home and work, you can calculate what portion of the purchase is business-related and reclaim VAT.

-You can find a full list of VAT rates on different goods and services on the GOV.UK website.
+You can find a full list of UK VAT rates on different goods and services on the GOV.UK website.

 How to correct common VAT mistakes